 A sandwich with jam.
 This used to be my breakfast before a strong morning training.
 Bread with jam is fairly easy to digest and I didn’t have to wake up hours in advance to eat it, as it needs only about an hour to digest.
 The good thing is that you can vary a lot with the flavors of the jam and even use honey or syrup.

 Shrimps / chicken in curry sauce with rice.
-When I was still training in Belgium the timing of evening training was a little bit difficult.
-It always started just late enough to force me to have dinner before training.
-I had to choose something pretty easy to digest if I didn’t want to have dinner at 16h30.
+When I was still training in Belgium the timing of evening training was at 19:00, which is a little bit difficult timing regarding meal planning.
+Therefore my dinner before training had to be something that was easy to digest.
 Shrimps with curry sauce and pasta 2 hours before training was one of my favorite options.
 I usually didn’t eat vegetables with this dish, but I always compensated for this at lunch.

 Peperkoek or honey cake.
-When I moved to Israel most evening trainings started at 16h30, which is a lot more convenient for planning your diet.
+When I moved to Israel most evening training sessions started at 16h30, which is a lot more convenient for planning your diet.
 I usually ate a normal high carbohydrate meal for lunch and about one hour before training I loved to eat peperkoek, if I had some.
 Peperkoek is a typical snack in the Netherlands and Belgium which looks like a sweet cake.
-Unfortunately it’s hard to find elsewhere.
-A piece of honey cake has the exact same effect.
+Unfortunately, it’s hard to find elsewhere but a piece of honey cake was close enough.